tinkeshwar/laravel-image/readme.md

-### NOTE: This package is still in development, you are most welcome to contribute
+### NOTE: This package is still in development, you are very welcome to contribute

 # Documentation